 ― Carol Ryrie Brink, American Author, 1895 – 1981

 I have also had cause to have many interactions with people through the power of scent!
 In shops; in the garden centre; walking along the canal; in pubs and restaurants and while conducting outreach in the name of the “Watchdog”!

 2017 didn’t throw too many surprises our way but instinct tells me that 2018 might!
 Money is going to be a concern now that I have taken such a drastic pay cut, but I know we will manage our way through the skintness and develop coping mechanisms!
 Who knows what else will come our way but, as our non-human fellow citizens do, if we follow our natural instincts we will see our way as they do, and with a positive attitude, faith, hope, belief, cooperation and tenacity, we might just create that change in our small part of this beautiful world.

 Trust your Instinct, Intuition never Lies.

-I dedicate this post to Robbie, my constant rock; Matthew and Bleu, my pride and joy; my parents for their love and contact; Jimmy James for being my inspiration; my brother and Amanda for being amazing; my BFF Kate; my AASS Kay; my JuJu Sista Bear; Sandy for being a wonderful, patient friend and listening; Pen for her encouragement and constant belief in me; Jac, Shaun and Pop because I adore you all and would do anything for you; Elaine and Steve because you are incredibly special to me; and lastly to an amazing lady who I met only last week.
+I dedicate this post to Robbie, my constant rock; Matthew and Bleu, my pride and joy; my parents for their love and contact; Jimmy James for being my inspiration; my brother and Amanda for being amazing parents; my Bestie BFF Kate; my AASS Kay; Sandy for being a wonderful, patient friend and listening; Pen for her encouragement and constant belief in me; Jac, Shaun and Pop because I adore you all and would do anything for you; Elaine and Steve because you are incredibly special to me; Deb for coming back into my life and lastly to an amazing lady who I met only last week.
 She cares for her profoundly learning disabled daughter who is the same age me and she has been fighting for her for that 45 years.
 Rachael – I am humbled and can’t wait to share your journey to Alexandra’s House of Joy.

 There actually are glimmers of hope and change!
 I have seen the proof!